nms-scribe/cosmopoeia/Readme.md

 3) For some reason, the next step installs an older version of gdal, which doesn't include support GEOS 3.10 or greater, unless I do this: `conda upgrade -c conda-forge --all`
 4) run `conda install -c conda-forge gdal`, which will take a long time.
 5) run `conda install -c conda-forge krb5`, which is apparently required to run any of the gdal tools, but somehow isn't included as a requirement.

+## Macintosh

+I don't have any support for installing this on any Apple products, yet.

 # Getting Started